resbazSQL/lc-webscraping/_episodes/04-scrapy.md

 To introduce the use of Scrapy, we will reuse the same example we used in the previous section.

-We will be working the australian MP data and paths you were just working on.
+We will be working the Australian MP data and paths you were just working on.
 However, instead of scraping the *first twelve* MPs, we will be scraping all of them, and going into their profiles as well.

 * First dozen [Members of the Australian Parliment](https://www.aph.gov.au/Senators_and_Members/Parliamentarian_Search_Results?q=&mem=1&par=-1&gen=0&ps=0).
 Backup link: [https://perma-archives.org/warc/8ATF-RT3Q/https://www.aph.gov.au/Senators_and_Members/Parliamentarian_Search_Results?q=](https://perma-archives.org/warc/8ATF-RT3Q/https://www.aph.gov.au/Senators_and_Members/Parliamentarian_Search_Results?q=).